-Decided to climb Easy Getaway and met at Cutthroat Trailhead and I got there, a little later than I originally planned, to a sky full of stars and a fairly prominent Milky Way.
+In order to get an adventure climb in for the season, Michael and I decided to try out Easy Getaway, an under visited climb with no established trail.
+I got to Cutthroat Trailhead a little later than I originally planned, to a sky full of stars and a fairly prominent Milky Way.

-The approach started off easy enough, a little light bushwacking on a mostly open trail.
-Then it turns left into steeper terrain, but for the most part you can follow open areas all the way to the top, with only small patches of dense alger.
+The late approach started off easy enough, with a little light bushwhacking on a mostly open trail, before it turns left into steeper terrain.
+If you pick your path wisely, you can follow open areas all the way to the top, with only small patches of dense alder.

 Looking up at the route.
 The streaked block just to the left of the top of the dead tree in the center is the fifth pitch.